 According to the Law on Societal Organizations, associations may also engage in commercial activities to support their objectives (Article 39), but the Law does not provide further regulations on this matter.
 Societal organizations without legal entity status cannot engage in any commercial activities.

 Indonesian law does not restrict an NPO from participating in the political process by lobbying public officials, endorsing or opposing candidates, or otherwise.
-However, the Law on Societal Organizations clearly prohibits foreign foundations and foundations founded by foreign entities to engage in political activities.
+However, the Law on Societal Organizations clearly prohibits foreign foundations and foundations founded by foreign entities from engaging in political activities.

 The 1945 Constitution provides a legal basis for non-discrimination in Article 28, which provides that every person shall have the right to be free from discriminatory treatment based upon any grounds whatsoever and shall have the right to protection from such discriminatory treatment.
 This is further regulated by Law No. 12 of 2005 regarding the Ratification of the International Covenant on Civil and Political Rights (ICCPR).